 I wish I had known how much joy these kids would bring me as adults when I was wiping a snotty nose, or be taking the gum out of their hair, or stayed up with a sick child or be stepping on their lego (you really could kill a kid when this happens).

 One of life’s greatest honours is to be given our children and then asked to mould their lives.
-Your children are a reflection of you and according to God’s word:
+Your children are a reflection of you and a gift from God.

 Children are a heritage from the Lord,